catseye/The-Dossier/article/Some Notes on Drawing.md

 If you go over such a drawing in, say, ink, after making it, you will "deaden" it.

-Of course, you can make it in ink to begin with.
+Of course, you can make it in ink to begin with, if you can live with the idea of having a significant challenge erasing any of it.
 Drawings made this way are often called _sketches_.
 I mean this word in a literal sense that it has in the context of drawing, where scholars think it came from the Italian word _schizzo_ meaning "to spray", and means, roughly speaking, making more than one line, not totally